whois-api-llc/whois_database_download_support/whoisxmlapi_download_whois_data/README.txt

 For each file, and md5 checksum is also downloaded (except for certain feeds which do not support md5  checksums.
 The download is repeated if the  file does  not match  its downloaded  md5 sum.
-This process  is repeated 5  (or maxtries) times.
-For  instance, if there was  a broken downloaded process, and some files  exist but they are broken, running the script  again will notice this  upon the md5 check  and redownload the  file.
+This process  is repeated only once.
+This can  be increased with the --maxtries option in case  of network  instablilty, etc.  For instance,  if there  was a broken downloaded process,  and some files exist but  they are broken, running  the script  again will  notice this  upon the  md5 check  and redownload the  file.
 The script  resumes the downloading of  a broken file by default.
 So if the file changed on the server for some reason, the broken file will be continued  anyway, but it will be redownloaded because of  the md5 mismatch.
 If  the --no-resume option is  given, no attempt  is made  to continue  a broken  download, the  files will  be redownloaded from scratch  if necessary.
 If there is  no md5 checksum for the file, the file is downloaded but reported as unverified in the script output.